 Read our Handy guide to harassment e-book

 If you have suffered discrimination, victimisation, or harassment arising from gender, sexuality, gender re-assignment, pregnancy or parental leave-related discrimination - whether in the work place or elsewhere - Farore Law can advise you.
-Where the treatment arises from dual characteristics (such as race and gender, or age and gender) we will act for you.
+In exceptional cases we acts for clients involved in age or race discrimination disputes.

 We advise clients who may have been discriminated against by their employers/principals, prospective employers, by partners within their partnerships (or within LLPs), by their regulatory bodies, by academic institutions, by public service providers, trade organisations, training/qualifications bodies, in relation to personal office and public appointments, and where there is discrimination by barristers' chambers, local authorities and other public bodies.
 Suzanne McKie QC advises barristers' chambers on advancing its diversity and managing any gender pay gap.